-The Acton Children’s Business Fair inspires children to discover their inner entrepreneur.
-The largest entrepreneurship event for kids in North America, this one-day market gives children the opportunity to showcase their very own businesses.
+The Baltimore Children’s Business Fair is a part of the Acton Children's Business Fairs network.
+Children's Business Fairs are the largest entrepreneurship events for kids in North America, this one-day market gives children the opportunity to showcase their very own businesses.

 How many businesses will you accept?